GoogleCloudPlatform/cloud-run-release-operator/README.md

 - `-healthcheck-offset=30m`: When assessing the candidate's health, the Release Manager will get metrics about the candidate revision from the last 30 minutes
+- `-min-requests=0`: The Release Manager expects this number of requests in the past 30 minutes (given by `healthcheck-offset`).
+If no enough requests were made in that interval, no rollout or rollback is performed even if the other metrics show a healthy/unhealthy candidate.
+The default value of `0` means that the number of requests should be ignored when the Release Manager makes a decission about rolling out/back.
 - `-max-error-rate=1`: By default, the only health criteria is a expected max server error rate of 1%
 - `-min-wait=30m`: If the candidate revision is healthy, it can be rolled out